twolfson/twolfson.com/articles/open-source-server-management.md

 [Inspec]: https://github.com/chef/inspec
 [Testinfra]: https://github.com/philpep/testinfra

+I went with [Serverspec][] because:

+- It's mature and well used
-I went with [Serverspec][] due to its age and I knew I was likely going to choose a [Ruby][] tool for higher level provisioning.
-As a result, I wanted to keep with as few languages as possible (i.e. `bash` and [Ruby][]).
+- I knew I was going to choose [Ruby][] for higher level provisioning
+    - To keep repo approachable, I wanted at most 2 languages (i.e. `bash` and [Ruby][])

 Here is my current test suite:

 https://github.com/twolfson/twolfson.com-scripts/tree/2.2.0/test

-> As a developer, I prefer to err on the side of stupidity and write tests -- even for trivial changes that I manually verified.
-There's a common gotcha in the land of provisioning tools where people delete code to clean up legacy provisioning for files.
-However, they miss needing to write a provision command to delete those files (i.e. delete code, not telling provisioner to delete files then deleting code).
-This would be easily caught by CI and tests.
+> As a forewarning, there's a common gotcha with respect to provisioning tools.
+When deleting files, be sure to add a command to remove (e.g. `rm`, `action(:remove)`) and provision before removing the code.
+Otherwise, legacy files will not get deleted if their "add" code is removed.
+When we have tests, these trivial issues are more likely to be caught.

 [Ruby]: https://www.ruby-lang.org/en/

 # Higher level provisioning
-Eventually, we will grow from 1 server type to multiple server types (e.g. websites node, Jenkins node).
-When this happens, we can continue to push `bash` but at some point, it isn't the ideal tool.
+Eventually we will grow from 1 server type to multiple server types (e.g. web apps node, Jenkins node).
+When this happens, we can continue to use `bash` but at some point, it isn't the ideal tool.

 In its place, we can use higher level provisioning tools.
 Instead of being imperative like `bash`, these are declarative and deterministic (i.e. evaluate server state, determine what needs to change, apply changes).

-Here are some common tools:
+Some common tools are:

 - [Puppet][] - Written in Ruby, has a custom DSL
 - [Chef][] - Written in Ruby, our code is actual Ruby